 The first licorice beauty product I tried was the ACWELL Licorice pH Balancing Cleansing Toner.
 ACWELL is a Korean brand and this toner has become a cult favourite in the Korean beauty world.
 The toner contains a high concentration of licorice and has a pH of 5.5 making it very effective at balancing and calming your skin.
 It was recommended as part of the k-beauty trend to achieve “honey skin” and is used alongside Neogen Real Ferment Micro Essence.
 It is best to use both products together as they each enhance the other’s effectiveness.
 I used the licorice toner twice a day followed by the fermented essence.
 After a couple of weeks I could see my skin was left brighter with a slight glow.

-If you are looking for other recipes for homemade beauty products you may find the following posts helpful:
+If you enjoyed this post on licorice benefits for the skin and are looking for other recipes for homemade beauty products you may find the following posts helpful:

 Licorice Root FAQs